perdacherMartin/AppliedBioinformatics/documentation/day4_explore.md

+# 7 RNA-Seq and SNP calling

+## 7.1.
+Map your RNA-Seq data to your reference genome

+## Introduction

+This exercise is to learn how to deal with RNA-Seq data and how to get some relevant biological information.
+At first we need to map our data to a reference genome.
+As a reference we use the transcriptome assembled by Trinity.
+We filterd our reads based on the quality and counted them with _htseq_ and its default parameters.
+A brief expression analysis with the FPKM value was calculated to extract highly expressed genes.

+## 7.1.1.
+Obtain your data

+1. Explore the file using the command less.
+If you try to open it with gedit, kwrite or another text editor your computer may hang up due to the size of the file

+		We just looked at the fastq file with head:

+		$> head Illumina_paired.fq
+		@SRR331946.1/1 ILLUMINA-FCBE01_0027_FC:3:1:1549:1145/1 length=145
+		TAGGATNGAAGGTGAGGGATCGTTTTTCAACTCACAAGGATTCTTTGCCAAAAGAAAAGGAATTGTTTCTCGACCAATAC
+		+SRR331946.1/1 ILLUMINA-FCBE01_0027_FC:3:1:1549:1145/1 length=145
+		DDDD<?(D>DA=:?ADDDD,DB<DDDDB<DDDD2DDDDD28DDB>7*BB@DB3<7;;**1<<><<1;*87.57:>BD:DB
+		@SRR331946.1/2 ILLUMINA-FCBE01_0027_FC:3:1:1549:1145/2 length=145
+		CAGCCTTGAAACCAAGATTTTCCCCAATTCTTTCCAAAATTCCACCCAAGATCACAGGA
+		+SRR331946.1/2 ILLUMINA-FCBE01_0027_FC:3:1:1549:1145/2 length=145
+		A>>:*5?AAA@@AAA0AA5A>>*<<6><+(A9<<A::A</:*/A7<2<:A<*(>*A*<A

+		$> head new_reads.fq
+		@SRR108980.1 FB0Y0UD04DU6LO length=271
+		TCAGGTGATGACTGGCGGTTTGTCTTATTCCAGCATGAGCAATAAGATTTATAGCGACATGGGGATGGATTGGATGAACCAAGAACAGACCACAGGGACGTACAATTAGTCTGCAGTTGTAATTTAAATTAGGTTGGGTGGTAGGTCATCGGGCGTGATTCTAAGAATACAACCAAGCAGGAGGTTTTAACTAATTGTCAAATACGAGTAACGTAGATAAGTTAGTACGAAAGAATAGTACTGATTACTATTACTTATTGTCGCNCTGTGN
+		+SRR108980.1 FB0Y0UD04DU6LO length=271
+		AAA===AAAAAAAAAAB?===AAFAABBBFFFFFFFFIIIIIIIIFFBBAAAB>==@??A???999=AAAA???@BAA===<==AA?@=>>==?<<<22.2:=66660000.................//444333332113............,434........24......224.....22.......*.-----66---*6---6;6---0--3882220,,,,,,,,,**,,2,,,,,,,22,,,,,,,,,,,,10,,,!,1,,,!
+		@SRR108980.2 FB0Y0UD04DT4G9 length=241
+		TCAGGTTCCTAACGGTAAGCTGGATATTTGGGGAAATGGTCTTTGTCCCGGGCAGATGCAACGTTCTCCTTACGCTGCCTCATACGCTGAAGAGATGAATCCAGTTAAACAAACCCTACGTCTCCAATGTCACTGGAACGATCTGTTTTGGGTTGGTTGTCTGTTAAAGAATGGTATCATACTTGCCGCCTGATACTCTTGGTCGTCCTACTGGTAGGCTGAGCGGGCGTGGCGAAGGCGN
+		+SRR108980.2 FB0Y0UD04DT4G9 length=241
+		AABB@???>894244377====>?=<333????:::?>A??332?7444<<<499???@@@?AA?????AAB?A???AAAA??????===?AAAAAAAAAA@@@@@@@72...116.,,.399;;...11643444;74...43.......333662.0006977....++44434346668....43...4433----------668------33----22,,,,,,,5522,,,2,,,!

+2. What kind of sequencing technology is this?

+		We have illumina and 454 reads.

+3. Are those paired end reads?

+		The illumina-reads are paired end.
+The 454 data is single end.

+4. How many reads are in each of the files?

+		The following command `grep -c "@" Illumina_paired.fq` shows, that there are 29154685 reads in the illumina file.
+		And `grep -c "@" new_reads.fq` gives us 14673 reads for the 454 file.

+5. What other file formats do you know to store NGS reads?
+Name at least 3 different formats.

+		* GenBank FLATFILES
+		* PHYLIP
+		* MSF
+		* NEXUS

+## 7.1.2.
+Map your data

+1. Run NextGenMap using: submit2sge q compute 'ngm -r Ref.fasta -q READFILE.fq -o output.sam' for both data sets.
+When you run ngm with the Illumina data, add the parameter -p to inform the program that this is paired-end data.

+2. What does NextGenMap do?
+NextGenMap maps the reads against a reference genome and aligns them.

+		NextGenMap maps the reads against a reference genome and aligns them.

+## 7.1.3.
+Filter your data

+1. Convert the two SAM files (one for mapped Illumina reads and other one for 454 reads) into sorted BAM files and index them.

+		samtools view -b -S Illumina.sam > Illumina.bam
+		samtools sort Illumina.bam Illumina.bam.sorted
+		samtools index Illumina.bam.sorted.bam Illumina.indexed

+2. Filter your data for proper pairs and mapping quality (Q) 20.
+What does Q20 mean?

+		samtools view -q 20 -f 0x0002 -b Illumina.bam.sorted.bam -o Illumina.sorted.q20

+		Q = -10 log10(P).
+The original probability P, that this base is wrong is: 0.01 %

+3. Sort your data using SAMtools.

+		samtools sort Illumina.bam Illumina.bam.sorted

+4. Pileup your mapped data and compute the per-base coverage.
+Which is the highest per-base coverage for each of the data set.

+		#!/usr/bin/python

+		import sys
+		import re

+		file = sys.argv[1]
+		seq = {}
+		fobj = open(file, "r")
+		for line in fobj :
+		m = re.search("\A(\w*)\s*(\d*)\s*\w*\s*(\d*)", line)
+		sequence = m.group(1)
+		pos = m.group(2)
+		coverage = m.group(3)
+		max = 0
+		if sequence in seq :
+			max = int(seq[sequence][0])
+		else :
+			seq[sequence] = [coverage, pos]
+		if coverage > max :
+			seq[sequence][0] = coverage
+			seq[sequence][1] = pos
+		for sequence in seq.keys() :
+		print sequence + ":" + seq[sequence][0] + " # " + seq[sequence][1]

+5. Merge the two mapped read files and assign readgroups to each of the read data set

+		samtools merge -r -f merge.bam Illumina.sorted.q20.bam new_reads.sorted.q20.bam

 ## 7.1.4.
 Explore your data

 1. How many reads mapped on the plus and on the minus strand?
 Use samtools view.